AdaCore/spark2014/docs/develguide/tool_structure.rst

     obj_dirs : list of strings
     cmdline : list of strings
     switches : list of strings
+    proof_switches : map of string to list of strings

 Explanation for all fields:
  - obj_dirs: spark_report looks for all ``.spark`` files in each directory in